yuxiang-gao/PySocialForce/README.md

 ```

 You can configure the parameters by passing in a [toml](https://github.com/toml-lang/toml) file.
-Default configurations are located in the [config.toml](config.toml) file in root directory.
+Default configurations are located in the [default.toml](pysocialforce/utils/default.toml) file in root directory.

 For more examples, please refer to the [examples folder](examples).